lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     fix myshk gH2O shake 1.0e-4 200 0 b 1 a 1
     fix myrct all recenter NULL NULL INIT

+..  container:: justify

     Fix recenter has no influence on the dynamics.

     Finally, let us choose a small timestep (because we anticipate that the atoms are initially too close to each others) and run for 1000 timesteps (with the command thermo 1000, thermodynamic info are printed in the terminal every 1000 timesteps).

 ..  code-block:: bash
    :caption: *to be copied in Minimization/input.lammps*